 When Dan White shot dead America's first openly gay elected official, Harvey Milk, and San Francisco Mayor George Moscone in November 1978, the case caused a sensation that would go down in history as the "Twinkie Defense" and make Milk into a gay icon.

-Daniel James White was born on September 2, 1946 in San Francisco.
-He was the second of nine children and often described as an "an all-American boy".
-At high school he excelled in sports and went on to serve in the Vietnam War as a paratrooper.
-He returned home to work first as a policeman and then as a fireman in San Francisco and, in 1977 he was elected onto the Board of Supervisors.
+Daniel James White was born on September 2, 1946 in Long Beach, California.
+He was the second of nine children and often described as an "an all-American boy."
+He excelled in sports in high school and went on to serve in the Vietnam War as a paratrooper.
+He returned home to work first as a policeman and then as a fireman in San Francisco.
+In 1977, he was elected to the Board of Supervisors on a conservative platform.

-White was a conservative who was troubled by growing official tolerance of overt homosexuality, and crime.
-He represented a district of predominantly poor white working class people and became part of a loosely formed coalition to oppose Mayor George Moscone and his liberal ideas, having frequent disagreements on policy with fellow Supervisor Harvey Milk.
+White was was troubled by growing official tolerance of overt homosexuality and crime.
+He represented a predominantly white middle-class section that was hostile to the growing homosexual community of San Francisco and became part of a loosely formed coalition to oppose Mayor George Moscone and his liberal ideas.
+He also had frequent disagreements on policy with fellow supervisor Harvey Milk.

 Milk was the first openly gay man to be elected to an official position of any significance in America.
 He had previously served in the Korean War and when he returned to Manhattan he become a Wall Street investment banker.
 He soon tired of it though and befriended gay radicals who frequented Greenwich Village.

-In 1972, Milk moved to the Castro, the heart of San Franciso's gay community, where he ran for election as a city supervisor three times before he succeeded.
-His relentless pursuit for attention led Milk to be dismissed as a publicity whore by many, but he knew that the root cause of the gay predicament was invisibility and the gay community nicknamed him "The Mayor of Castro Street".
+In 1972, Milk moved to the Castro, the heart of San Francisco's gay community, where he ran for election as a city supervisor three times before he succeeded.
+His persistence led many to dismiss him as nothing more than an attention seeker.
+However, he believed that the root cause of the gay predicament was their invisibility in governing roles; the gay community nicknamed him "The Mayor of Castro Street."